-The cheapest of the Metal tiers (Bronze) will feature a $5,000 deductible instead of $3,250.
-However, three primary-care and mental-health office visits will be covered without having to meet that large deductible.
-Although a $40 copay must be paid, significant out-of-pocket costs could result.
+The cheapest of the Metal tiers (Bronze) features a $7,150 deductible.
+However, a minimum of three primary-care and mental-health office visits will be covered without having to meet that large deductible.
+Although a copay must be paid, significant out-of-pocket costs could result.

-There is also an added $5 copay on generic prescriptions, which will help.
+Typically, there is also an added copay on generic prescriptions.
 It won’t save a substantial amount of premium since most generic drugs are already cheap.
 But for persons that take multiple medications, it could save hundreds of dollars per year.

 Since “catastrophic” plans are not eligible for subsidies, Bronze contracts are often the best combination of value and benefits, since all 10 “essential health benefits” must be included.
 Healthy CT’s “Basic Plus,” Connecticare’s “CBI HSA,” and Anthem’s DirectAccess HSA are three of the cheapest available plans.

 The basic Silver tier policy will trim $400 off its $3,000 deductible to $2,600.
 And the cost of drugs will get cheaper as the deductible falls to $25 from $400.
 Maximum out-of-pocket costs will slightly increase, which should help keep prices fairly stable.

 Maximum out-of-pocket costs are also increasing.
 The individual ceiling is rising by $350 to $6,600.
 The family maximum is increasing by $700 to $13,200.
 Although most consumers do not reach their deductible during a regular calendar year, if you have a serious illness or injury that requires a lengthy hospital confinement, you will easily reach your maximums.
 Of course, if you are certain these numbers will be reached in 2015, a more expensive plan with a lower maximum expenses may actually be cost-effective.